phucat/CI-test/README.md

 Resource Information
 Event Participants

-The application will be made available as a web application to specific users within the Arista domain.
+The application will be made available as a web application to specific users within the domain.
 Authentication and access will be controlled by a Google Group.
 The primary objectives of this application are to ensure Calendar Resource information updates are pushed to existing Calendar entries and to remove event participants from a Calendar entry once the corresponding user is removed from the Google Environment.

 Quick Start Guide
 =================